GuitarML/PedalNetRT/README.md

    to make the pre effect and post effect wav samples equal in volume levels.
    Even though the actual amp or effect may raise the level significantly, this isn't necessarily desirable in the end plugin.
+6. This WaveNet model is effective at reproducing distortion/overdrive, but not reverb/delay effects (or other time-based effects).
+Mostly untested on compressor/limiter effects, but initial results seem promising.

  Note: Added an experimental Google Colab notebook to train pedalnet models on TPU's.